Behind the Project: Baird Blackstone Building

 Thanks for sitting down with us today, Tim and Tristan.
 Tell us about the project.

-Tim: Guildford Place is a housing project that is nearing completion this summer in collaboration with ATCO’s Permanent Modular Construction Division and Ron Hart Architects.
+Tim: The Baird Blackstone Building is a housing project that is nearing completion this summer in collaboration with ATCO’s Permanent Modular Construction Division and Ron Hart Architects.
 Its purpose is to increase supportive housing stock in the province.
 Adjacent to an existing low barrier shelter, the building brings 60 new permanent studio apartment units and 24/7 support for people who are experiencing or who are at risk of homelessness.

 Modular construction was a key component for the scale, function, budget, and schedule criteria on the project.
 This also allowed efficiencies for the modular builder based out of Alberta to implement quality control procedures in the factory and deliver fully finished and stackable units to the field.